Dosing flexibility that suits you

 Please see full Prescribing Information for Glatopa.

 1. Glatopa Prescribing Information.
-Sandoz Inc. July 2020.
-2. US Department of Health and Human Services.
+Sandoz Inc. April 2022.
+2. U.S. Department of Health & Human Services.
 Approved Drug Products With Therapeutic Equivalence Evaluations: 41st Edition.
 Washington, DC: US Department of Health and Human Services; 2021.